Robustness of competing climatic states: Characterization of the five aquaplanet climatic attractors

 \section{Characterization of the five aquaplanet climatic attractors}

-In order to understand the physical mechanisms behind multistability in the model considered in this study, this section presents a detailed analysis of the five competing attractors obtained with $S_0=342~W/m^2$ in {\tt SETUP-REF} (as in \cite{brunetti2019}), see Fig.~\ref{fig:BD}.
+In order to quantify the relative importance of physical processes in multi-stable states, this section presents a detailed analysis of the five competing attractors obtained with $S_0=342$~W\,m$^{-2}$ in {\tt SETUP-REF} (as in \cite{brunetti2019}); see Fig.~\ref{fig:BD}.